Leo Frank: Media coverage

 The Atlanta Constitution broke the story of the murder and was soon in competition with The Atlanta Journal and The Atlanta Georgian.
 Forty extra editions came out the day Phagan's murder was reported.
-The Atlanta Georgian published a doctored morgue photo of Phagan, in which her head was shown spliced onto the body of another girl, and ran headlines "Says Women Overheard Conley Confess" and "Says Women Heard Conley Confess" on July 12.
+The Atlanta Georgian published a doctored morgue photo of Phagan, in which her head was shown spliced onto the body of another girl.
 The papers offered a total of $1,800 in reward money for information leading to the apprehension of the murderer.
 Soon after the murder, Atlanta's mayor criticized the police for their steady release of information to the public.
 The governor, noting the reaction of the public to press sensationalism soon after Lee's and Frank's arrests, organized ten militia companies in case they were needed to repulse mob action against the prisoners.
 Coverage of the case in the local press continued nearly unabated throughout the investigation, trial, and subsequent appeal process.

 Newspaper reports throughout the period combined real evidence, unsubstantiated rumors, and journalistic speculation.
 Dinnerstein wrote, "Characterized by innuendo, misrepresentation, and distortion, the yellow journalism account of Mary Phagan's death aroused an anxious city, and within a few days, a shocked state."
 Different segments of the population focused on different aspects.
 Atlanta's working class saw Frank as "a defiler of young girls", while the German-Jewish community saw him as "an exemplary man and loyal husband."
 Albert Lindemann, author of The Jew Accused, opined that "ordinary people" may have had difficulty evaluating the often unreliable information and in "suspend[ing] judgment over a long period of time" while the case developed.
 As the press shaped public opinion, much of the public's attention was directed at the police and the prosecution, whom they expected to bring Phagan's killer to justice.
 The prosecutor, Hugh Dorsey, had recently lost two high-profile murder cases; one state newspaper wrote that "another defeat, and in a case where the feeling was so intense, would have been, in all likelihood, the end of Mr. Dorsey, as solicitor."